wtg/elections/README.md

 ## Deployment

-This website is built in a modified MEAN stack (MySQL, Express.js, Angular.js, and Node.js), and can be deployed using the following steps:
+This website is built in a modified MEAN stack (MariaDB, Express.js, Angular.js, and Node.js), and can be deployed using the following steps:

 1. Clone this git repository by running the following command in a Git-enabled terminal:
     * `> git clone https://github.com/wtg/elections.git`